bushaHQ/busha-frontend-test/README.md

 ## Submission

-When the tests pass, and the UI resembles the figma design, submit a PR and include a live url 🚀 to your solution .
+When the tests pass, and the UI resembles the figma design, submit a PR and include your email address with a live url 🚀 to your solution .

 ## Feedback